Updated March 21, 2023

 - Predictive analytics will predict and forecast what might happen, will determine the best solutions among choices.

-It is used to find hidden patterns and relationships from the IoT data which is a combination of geospatial analytics, business data, and operational data.
-Industrial, travel, agriculture companies are enriching data from IoT sensors with business applications and geographic data from GIS.
+It is used to find hidden patterns and relationships from the IoT data, combining geospatial analytics, business data, and operational data.
+Industrial, travel, and agriculture companies enrich data from IoT sensors with business applications and geographic data from GIS.

 For example – Traffic analysis and tracking of financial transactions.

-Observing data points over time with proper transform may reveal valuable information about system trends and behavior.
-Health-monitoring and Weather-monitoring platforms are most benefited from time-series analytics.
+Observing data points over time with proper transform may reveal valuable information about system trends and behaviour.
+For example, Health-monitoring and Weather-monitoring platforms are most benefited from time-series analytics.

-IoT data is everywhere, it is in our home, in our cars, in our offices.
+IoT data is everywhere; it is in our homes, in our cars, in our offices.
 IoT devices generate a massive amount of data.
-If we collect, process and analyze data, consumers or organizations will get valuable insight from the data and it will be helpful to predict future decisions and help them to grow.
+If we collect, process, and analyze data, consumers or organizations will gain valuable insight.
+It will be helpful to predict future decisions and help them grow.